cs480x-19c/cs480x-19c.github.io/syl.md

 Rather than emailing questions to me, I encourage you to post your questions on Slack in public channels.

-Sign up for our Slack at: [https://cs582-18s.slack.com/signup](https://join.slack.com/t/cs582-18s/shared_invite/enQtMjkzMjU3MzEyNzY5LTA0ZWE2YmRiY2M2NTk0MGE2ZmE3YmI2ZDNkNWM3NmUyNTVjNmQwZWM0ZmE4NmU4YTg5Y2RiNWUzODQyNjYyODQ){:target="_blank"}

-**Your Slack username must be first-name last-initial or first-name last-name.
-Like "laneh".** To help everyone get to know each other, I encourage you to fill out the profile and upload a picture of yourself.

 Here is a short guide to asking questions on Slack:

 1. Ask in public channels!
 Oftentimes students will have answers to technical questions, and I can answer things publicly for others to see.